spiffe/spiffe.io/content/docs/latest/spire/understand/concepts.md

 11. The server issues an SVID to the agent, representing the identity of the agent itself.
 12. The agent contacts the server (using its SVID as its TLS client certificate) to obtain the registration entries it is authorized for.
 13. The server sees the SPIFFE ID of the agent's own SVID (the one used as its TLS client certificate), and fetches all [authorized registration entries](#authorized-registration-entries) and they return to the agent.
-14. Now fully bootstrapped, the agent turns on the Workload API.
+14. Now fully bootstrapped, the agent starts listening on the Workload API socket.
 15. A workload calls the Workload API to request an SVID.
 16. The agent initiates the workload attestation process by calling its workload attestors, providing them with the process ID of the workload process.
 17. Attestors use the process ID to discover additional information about the workload.